- Things to Know

-- Nasal congestion, sneezing, and runny nose
+- What medications relieve nasal congestion, sneezing, and a runny nose?

-Facts about cold, flu, and allergy treatments
+Things to know about cold, flu, and allergy treatments

 - Analgesic/antipyretic medications are often sold in combination with other ingredient(s) to treat cold/flu/allergy symptoms.